FOCUS-More carats and sparkle: How LVMH plans to change Tiffany

 FACTBOX-LVMH's jewellery and watches business

-(Reporitng by Francesca Piscioneri in Rome, Silvia Aloisi in Milan and Sarah White in Paris Additional reporting by Melissa Fares and Vanessa O'Connell in New York Editing by Matthew Lewis)
+(Reporitng by Francesca Piscioneri in Rome, Silvia Aloisi in Milan and Sarah White in Paris Additional reporting by Melissa Fares and Vanessa O'Connell in New York and Silke Koltrowitz in Zurich Editing by Matthew Lewis and Barbara Lewis)

 ((silvia.aloisi@thomsonreuters.com; +39 02 66129 723; Reuters Messaging: silvia.aloisi.thomsonreuters.com@reuters.net))